usamaasif24/digital-design-fabrication/README.md

 ## Overview

-In this exercise, we built a small pneumatic system consisting of two air pumps, a directional valve, and an inflatable pillow.
-The setup was controlled using an Arduino Uno together with three IRF520 MOSFET driver modules, where each actuator was controlled separately.
+In this exercise, we put together a small pneumatic setup made of two air pumps, a directional valve, and an inflatable pillow.
+The system was controlled using an Arduino Uno together with three IRF520 MOSFET driver modules, with each actuator handled separately.

-The task was split into two parts: first assembling and testing the basic electrical and pneumatic system, and then extending it with a simple sensor-based interaction to automatically control inflation and deflation.
+The task was basically in two steps: first getting the basic electrical and pneumatic setup to work, and then adding a simple sensor-based interaction to control inflation and deflation automatically.

 ---

 ## Part A — Pneumatic & Electrical Circuit

-For the electrical part, we used three IRF520 MOSFET modules to switch two pumps and one air valve.
-Each module was connected to a separate Arduino digital pin, while the pumps and valve were powered from an external lab supply because they needed more current than the Arduino can provide.
+For the electronics, we used three IRF520 MOSFET modules to switch two pumps and one air valve.
+Each module was connected to a separate Arduino digital pin, while the pumps and valve were powered from an external lab supply because the current demand was too high for the Arduino.

-We first ran a basic test sketch to switch each actuator one by one and check if everything was working correctly.
-The small LEDs on the MOSFET boards were actually quite helpful here since they clearly showed when each channel was active.
+We started with a simple test sketch to activate each actuator one by one and check if everything was responding correctly.
+The small LEDs on the MOSFET boards were actually helpful here since they clearly showed when each part was active.

-After that, we built the pneumatic part using silicone tubing.
+After that, we assembled the pneumatic part using silicone tubing.
 Both pumps and the valve were connected to the inflatable pillow.
-The FA0520E valve has three ports: a middle common port, one port that stays open when the valve is not powered, and another that opens when power is applied.
-This setup allowed us to control the airflow direction between inflation and deflation.
+The FA0520E valve has three ports: a central common port, one port that stays open when the valve is not powered, and another that opens when power is applied.
+This allowed us to control the airflow between inflation and deflation.

 https://github.com/user-attachments/assets/0a7ab42b-bb2b-4fa0-86e0-5ba6e94dbbc4

 <p align="center"><em>Video 7: Pneumatic circuit test — pillow inflating and deflating</em></p>

-**Observations:** The inflation worked as expected and the pillow filled with air without any issues.
-All MOSFET modules responded correctly to the Arduino signals, and the LEDs made it easy to see when each part was switching.
+**Observations:** The inflation part worked without issues and the pillow filled up as expected.
+All MOSFET modules responded correctly to the Arduino signals, and the LEDs made it easy to see which part was switching at any moment.

-**What went wrong:** At first, inflation worked but deflation did not.
-After going through the setup step by step, we found that the valve tubing was connected to the wrong ports.
-Once this was corrected, the full inflate/deflate cycle worked properly.
+**What went wrong:** At first, everything seemed fine for inflation, but deflation was not working properly.
+After checking the setup step by step, we found that the valve tubing was connected to the wrong ports.
+Once this was fixed, both inflation and deflation worked normally.

 ---

 ## Part B — Sensor Interaction

-For the second part, we used an ultrasonic distance sensor to create a simple gesture-based control system.
-The idea was to mimic a pumping motion: when the hand moves close to the sensor, the system inflates, and when the hand moves away, it deflates.
+For the second part, we used an ultrasonic distance sensor to build a simple gesture-based control setup.
+The idea was to imitate a pumping motion: when the hand moves closer to the sensor, the system starts inflating, and when the hand moves away, it switches to deflation.

-The sensor was connected to the Arduino, and we used the NewPing library to read distance values.
-In the code, a threshold was set so that when the hand comes closer than a certain distance, the inflation pump is activated.
-When the hand moves back again, the system switches to deflation.
+The sensor was connected to the Arduino, and we used the NewPing library to read the distance values.
+In the code, we set a threshold distance so that the system reacts when the hand gets close enough.
+Below that point, the inflation pump turns on, and when the hand moves back, it changes to deflation.

 https://github.com/user-attachments/assets/0e2c1508-46c0-4f7f-ac64-66a07c5c95a7